Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 | Secrets management                                  | Pure effects |
 | State tracking systems                              | Pure effects |

-### Self-Sufficient IAC
+### IaC Scope

-Effectful is a **full-fledged Infrastructure-as-Code system**:
+The morphology can support an Infrastructure-as-Code posture when the relevant provider effects, runtime contracts, and deployment assumptions are defined clearly enough.

-- No third-party tools (Terraform, Pulumi, Ansible)
+- It may replace third-party tools for some environments
-- Leverages the Haskell effect interpreter every Effectful node holds
+- It may also coexist with them when that is the more practical boundary choice
-- All infrastructure state modeled as pure types
+- The important point is that infrastructure state and deployment intent can still be modeled as pure types before crossing into imperative adapters

 ### OS Kernels and the Proof Boundary

 OS kernels generally fall **outside the proof boundary**.
-Pure Haskell logic can still live inside the purity boundary while running on such systems, and runtimes may remain inside the proof boundary only insofar as their contracts are modeled and verified.
+Pure workflow logic can still live inside the purity boundary while running on such systems, and runtimes may remain inside the proof boundary only insofar as their contracts are modeled and verified.

-**Why?** Unmodeled failures caused by impure/unproven behavior at the OS level can be resolved in the pure, provable distributed system at the **consensus level**.
-Byzantine Paxos is the sufficient model for handling unknown failure states.
+**Why?** Unmodeled failures caused by impure or unproved behavior at the OS level must be handled by the surrounding distributed protocol.
+In some systems that may mean Byzantine Paxos or another fault-tolerant consensus model; in others it may mean a different recovery or containment strategy.

 ______________________________________________________________________

 ## Cross-References

-- [intro.md](intro.md) — Effectful language overview and consolidated references
+- [intro.md](intro.md) — Effectful compiler morphology overview and consolidated references
-- [jit.md](jit.md) — JIT compilation from Haskell to Rust
+- [jit.md](jit.md) — JIT and staged lowering in the compiler morphology
 - [consensus.md](consensus.md) — Formal methods for distributed consensus
 - [proof_boundary.md](proof_boundary.md) — Philosophical foundation for verification limits
 - [boundary_model.md](../engineering/boundary_model.md) — Detailed boundary model architecture